Wakasa agate craft Wakasa meno zaiku

 What is Wakasa agate craft ?

-Wakasa Meno Zaiku are agate craftwork produced in the Obama City area, Fukui Prefecture.
-The Japanese word meno has two meanings; one refers to the sublime Buddhist paradise, and the other is the stone agate, which has been appreciated from olden times as one of the seven treasures mentioned in the Book of Constant Life, a Buddhist scripture.
-Wakasa Meno Zaiku not only have both religious and historical significance, but are also known as the roots of gemstone crafts in Japan.
+Wakasa agate craft (Wakasa meno zaiku in Japanese) is the agate craftwork produced around the city of Obama, Fukui prefecture.
+The Japanese word meno has two meanings: one refers to the sublime Buddhist paradise, and the other is the stone agate, which has been appreciated from olden times as one of the seven treasures mentioned in the Longer Sukhavativyuha sutra (one of the two Indian Mahayana sutras).
+Wakasa agate craft has not only a religious and historical significance, but it is also known as the origin of gemstone crafts in Japan.

-The origins of Wakasa Meno Zaiku date back more than 280 years or so.
-Sometime between 1716 and 1735, Takayama Kichibei returned to his hometown in Wakasa after completing his apprenticeship in an optician’s store in Naniwa (present-day Osaka).
-Based on the skills he learned, he started making agate beads, and this is considered to be the beginning of the craft, but it was not until the early days of the Meiji period (1868-1912) that the craft evolved from making simple beads to the more intricate carved works of today.
+The origin of Wakasa agate craft dateｓ back more than 280 years ago.
+Sometime between 1716 and 1735, Kichibei TAKAYAMA returned to his hometown in Wakasa after completing his apprenticeship in an optician's store in Naniwa (ancient name of Osaka).
+Based on the skills he had gained, he started making agate beads, which is considered to be the beginning of the craft.
+However the simple beads making was not as evolved as the current form of intricate work pieces we know today until the early days of the Meiji period (1868-1912).

-Nakagawa Heisuke, a Wakasa Meno Zaiku artisan had ambitions to move the craft onto carving animals, such as the current style of carp or roosters.
-Artisan skills developed to the point where their work came to be viewed as works of art, and were exhibited across Japan and overseas.
-In 1976, Wakasa Meno Zaiku was designated as a Japanese traditional craft.
+Heisuke NAKAGAWA, a Wakasa agate craft artisan had ambitions to innovate the simple beads craft into an enriched craft.
+His effort to enhance the craft made the current form of engraved craft such as the carps and roosters.
+Then the artisan skills developed to the point where their works were viewed as works of aesthetic value and were exhibited across Japan as well as overseas.
+In 1976, Wakasa agate craft was registered as a Japanese Traditional Craft.

 General Production Process